chriskrycho/v5.chriskrycho.com/site/journal/Ember Template Imports/Part 2.md

 At the same time, we have to hold that principle in tension with another constraint: trying to uphold the [principle of least surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).

 principle of least surprise
 : So far as possible, a design should behave in the way that users will generally *expect* it to behave.
+An interface which matches other interfaces should not behave wildly differently from them.

 That is: if there are existing (especially if there are well-established) reasons for a user to expect a given <abbr>API</abbr> to have certain semantics or meaning, our design should usually follow that.
 This makes it easier to learn and to remember, and it also helps prevent mistakes even for experienced developers: because they don’t have to remember “Oh, right, it’s different for this case!”